rchanda1392/microsoft-graph-docs/concepts/search-concept-custom-types.md

 In addition, you can aggregate search results based on properties in an [externalItem](/graph/api/resources/externalitem) that are numeric or string type, and that are set to be refinable in the [schema](/graph/api/resources/schema).
 For more information, see [Refine search results using aggregations](search-concept-aggregation.md).

 > [!NOTE]
-> You can also implement custom connectors using the Microsoft Graph connectors SDK powered by [Microsoft Graph connector platform](/MicrosoftSearch/graph-connector-agent) for [built-in connectors provided by Microsoft](https://www.microsoft.com/microsoft-search/connectors/?publisher=Microsoft&category=) and the Microsoft 365 Admin Center.
+> You can also implement custom connectors using the Microsoft Graph connectors SDK powered by [Microsoft Graph connector platform](/MicrosoftSearch/graph-connector-agent) for [built-in connectors provided by Microsoft](https://www.microsoft.com/microsoft-search/connectors/?publisher=Microsoft&category=) through the Microsoft 365 Admin Center.
 The Microsoft Graph connectors SDK is currently in private preview; to join the preview program, complete the [sign-up form](https://aka.ms/gcsdkpreview).

 ## Example 1: Retrieve items using Azure SQL built-in connector